timescale/bigquery-go-client/README.md

 ## DSN

-To connect via the [sql.Open](https://pkg.go.dev/database/sql#Open) method, use `bigquery` as the driver name and a DSN (Data Source Name) of the form:
+To connect via the [sql.Open](https://pkg.go.dev/database/sql#Open) method, use `bigquery` as the driver name and a DSN (Data Source Name) of the following form:

 ```
 bigquery://projectID[/location][/dataset]?key=val